Milford Lab: Aquaculture Research

 For more information, contact Barry Smith.

 Hemocytes, essentially blood cells, in bivalves such as oysters, clams, scallops, and mussels, are responsible for various physiological functions including immune defense, nutrition, and waste disposal.
 By understanding the functions and responses of these cells to environmental conditions, we are able to gain insight into the ability of hemocytes to maintain health when exposed to environmental stresses.
 We are able to achieve this understanding with the use of physiological probes, coupled with microscopy and flow cytometric applications in both laboratory and field settings.
 Eastern oysters, northern quahogs, bay scallops, blue mussels, and soft-shell clams, all species of economic or ecological importance in coastal habitats, are being studied.
-Current projects include: 1) a multi-species study aimed at understanding variations in hemocyte immune competence in response to seasonal cycles, and 2) measuring the effects of ocean acidification on hemocyte physiology.
 Ultimately, an improved understanding of the effects of changing environmental conditions on the health of farmed and wild-harvest shellfish will aid in local and national decision making.

 Hatchery production of bivalve shellfish seed for commercial grow-out or restoration can be constrained by bacteriosis in tank-cultured larval stages.
 Environmentally-friendly methods for controlling microbial pathogenesis with probiotic bacteria are becoming increasingly preferred over repeated use of antibiotics, which can select for resistant pathogens in the environment.
 Research at the Milford Laboratory has identified a Vibrio sp. bacterium (OY15), isolated from oysters, that significantly improves survival of larval oysters (Crassostrea virginica) challenged with a Vibrio sp. shellfish-larval pathogen (B183).
 Possible mechanisms of OY15’s probiotic effect appear to be stimulation of immune function.
 Studies to confirm that probiotic bacteria generally are effective because of immune-stimulation have been completed using gene-expression analysis to demonstrate regulation of certain immune genes in larvae following treatment with OY15.
 Based upon these results, we will develop a functionally-based screening protocol for testing of probiotic candidates employing these in vitro immune-function assays using hemocytes from adult bivalves.
 Molluscan shellfish hatcheries across the U.S. will benefit from eventual availability of probiotic bacteria as a component of “functional feeds,” to increase seed production, and will contribute directly to the objectives of the NOAA Shellfish Initiative.